 - A shot glass of cognac

-Crush the peppercorns in a mortar and pestle and sieve out all the powder.
+Hammer the peppercorns in a bag and sieve out any fine powder.
 Coat the steaks all on both sides with the peppercorns, and then salt them.
 Do not use salt before pepper or the pepper will not stick.

 Heat a frying pan with the oil.
 Once hot, turn down to medium and put the steaks in.
 Fry them until a good crust has formed.
 Turn them over, add the butter and cook them to your preferred level of doneness.
 Baste with the butter as they cook.
 Remove the steaks from the pan to rest them (critical step).